How to ROI a Cyber Threat Exposure Management Tool with Excel Instructions

 Onto the first table.
 Replicate the first table shown in the screenshot below.
 This first table simply lays out the inputs you’ve collected.
 Once built, go ahead and add the data you collected about your organization and from your vendors to the corresponding cells in this table.
 There are no formulas in this table.

 Quick side note.
 In the ROI assessment we do for our prospects, we include an additional level of detail that is not included in this post.
 In our assessment, we can show you a before and after of your risk profile and the change in your overall risk grade when you implement NopSec.
 These calculations are specific to using the NopSec platform and our prioritization algorithm.
 To keep this post universally applicable we opted to exclude this.
-If you’d like to get this before-and-after risk snapshot, you can fill out our vulnerability prioritization tool ROI assessment form.
+If you’d like to get this before-and-after risk snapshot, you can fill out our cyber threat exposure management tool tool ROI assessment form.
 If you do, we’ll calculate everything we’re covering in this post and this additional measure of ROI.

 Let’s move on to our calculations table!